 If you are building your wealth

-If you are seeing a financial planner, if you’re building a business, or if you have any involvement with a family trust for investment purposes, then you should have your Will reviewed.
+If you are seeing a financial planner, if you’re building a business, or if you have any involvement with a family trust for investment purposes, then you should have your Will done.

 Financial planners strongly encourage you to have your estate planning up to date, and finding a solicitor that will work with your financial planner to make sure your estate plan aligns with your financial plan is key.
 But actually take your financial planner’s advice on this – you’re spending a fair bit of money on your financial planner to have them grow your wealth, but if you don’t protect it in the case of an emergency or death then it could all be for naught.